arv100kri/Cognitive-Services/Content/en-us/KES/evaluateMethod.md

 Name|Value|Description
 ----|----|----
-expr       | Text string | Structured query expression that selects a subset of index entities. attributes | Text string | Comma delimited list of attributes to include in response. count	   | Number (default=10) | Maximum number of results to return. offset     | Number (default=0) | Index of the first result to return. orderby |	Text string | Name of attribute used to sort the results, followed by optional sort order (default=asc): "*attrname*[:(asc&#124;desc)]".
+expr       | Text string | Structured query expression that selects a subset of index entities. attributes | Text string | Comma-delimited list of attributes to include in response. count	   | Number (default=10) | Maximum number of results to return. offset     | Number (default=0) | Index of the first result to return. orderby |	Text string | Name of attribute used to sort the results, followed by optional sort order (default=asc): "*attrname*[:(asc&#124;desc)]".
 If not specified, the results are returned by decreasing natural log probability.